james-mead/dataform/content/docs/getting-started-tutorial/scheduling.md

 <img src="https://assets.dataform.co/getting%20started%20tutorial/schedululing/Screenshot%202020-08-13%20at%2015.54%201%20(1).png" max-width="753"  alt="Setting up a schedule" />

-You have now set up a schedule which updates your project every hour annd an alert which notifies you by email if your pipeline fails.
+You have now set up a schedule which updates your project every hour and an alert which notifies you by email if your pipeline fails.

 For more detailed info on setting up schedules, see our [docs](https://docs.dataform.co/dataform-web/scheduling).